 Gorkha Forest Walk

 If you continue on from Hanuman pass you'll go by a few more statues and footprints.
-The upward trail goes though some very nice woodlands.
+The upward trail goes through some very nice woodlands.
 Stone steps continue on up until you come to a rest area and an army barracks to the left.

 The trail continues up as in twists and turns in the pine forest.
 At the top there's a junction leading straight ahead, to the left and to the right.